Dhakkshin/OTW-Bandit-Solutions/README.md

 # Solutions
 ## for OTW Bandit
-Use the below ssh command to get started: ssh banditX@bandit.labs.overthewire.org -p 2220 start with X=0
+Use this ssh command to get started:
+"ssh banditX@bandit.labs.overthewire.org -p 2220"
+start with X=0, and password: "bandit0"